r-bengtsson/Creative-Music-Sound-System-for-MiSTer/README.md

 **B**
 * Bad Blood (1990) by ORIGIN
-    * The games doesn't seem to like fast CPU speeds, use a slowdown program to set speed to 25Mhz
+    * The game doesn't seem to like fast CPU speeds, use a slowdown program to set speed to 25Mhz
 * Battle Chess II: Chinese Chess (1990) by Interplay
     * Only SFX